Ohio State vs. Indiana: Odds, spread, over/under - September 2

 The No. 3 Ohio State Buckeyes (0-0) will face off against their Big Ten-rival, the Indiana Hoosiers (0-0) in a matchup on Saturday, September 2, 2023 at Memorial Stadium (Bloomington, IN).
 The Hoosiers will need their best effort to pull off an upset, they are currently 29.5-point underdogs.
 The over/under in this contest is 59.5 points.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Ohio State vs. Indiana matchup.
+In this article, you will check out the spread and odds across multiple sportsbooks for the Ohio State vs. Indiana matchup.

 Ohio State vs. Indiana Game Info